anywhichway/about-time/README.md

 *.revive(object)* - will return an instance based on properties of the provided object.
 A TypeError is thrown if insufficient data is available.

+They all also support the comparison functions: *.lt, .lte, .eq, .neq, .gte, .gt*.

 ## Time